JohnDistel/Draw-It-or-Lose-It/README.md

 ---

-## Client Summary and Software Requirements
+## Summary and Software Requirements

 The client, The Gaming Room, requested a web-based game service that supports multiple teams and players while ensuring each game instance remains unique.
 The system needed to follow object-oriented principles, enforce uniqueness constraints for games, teams, and players, and support RESTful communication through HTTP endpoints.
 It also had to be scalable and capable of operating across different platforms.